Pixar Studios *Still* Offers Free Storytelling Lessons Online

 (5) Filmmaking grammar

-Currently only Lesson 1 is online, but others will follow throughout the year.
-Even if you do not desire to make an animated film, the lessons — especially those related to structure and visual language coming up in lessons 3 and 4 — will help you create better presentations in all their myriad forms or incorporate storytelling into other aspects of your work and life.
+Currently, all six lessons are available.
+Even if you do not desire to make an animated film, the lessons — especially those related to structure and visual language — will help you create better presentations in all their myriad forms or incorporate storytelling into other aspects of your work and life.

 If you have not heard of Pixar in a Box, here is a video presentation that explains the concept.
 And in the true spirit of Pixar, the video introduction is done with great clarity and humor.